-Four Hungarian venues and four stadiums in Slovenia will stage the final tournament.
+Four Hungarian venues and four stadiums in Slovenia have been staging the final tournament.

 Article top media content

 We profile the eight venues that stage the 2021 UEFA European Under-21 Championship final tournament.U21 EURO: all you need to know

 - Completed in 2020, to replace the former Bozsik József Stadion.

 - Like the previous stadium, named after a member of Hungary's 1954 FIFA World Cup finalist side, whose whole career was spent at Honvéd, much of it alongside Ferenc Puskás.

 - Located in the Kispest district of Budapest, south-east of the city centre.

 - The stadium was inaugurated in September 2015.

 - A venue for a number of Hungary Under-21, women's and youth internationals.

 - Situated in the Gyirmót district of Győr in north-west Hungary, which dates back to Roman times and boasts a baroque downtown and a wealth of sporting facilities.